Double Bass Dulcimers!

 One of my favorites is the Roland MCB-RX because it is small, very portable and runs on 6 AA batteries for hours.
 Great for playing around camp fires at festivals.
 You do pay more for those features at about $280.

-These are the same folks who make the Micro-cube that so many dulcimer players use now.
+These are the same folks who make the Micro-Cube that so many dulcimer players use now.
+As I mentioned above, please don't kill your Micro-Cube.

 |I use Ping bass tuners and Pahoehoe polyurethane strings custom formulated by Road Toad Music.|